michaeld96/comment-generator/README.md

 - [ ] Format simple sentences.
 - [ ] Have a numbering system.
 Build for input to check for numbers and format accordingly.
 - [ ] Have a bullet system.
 Build check to see if bullets are made and then incorporate this into output.
+- [x] Have one example working.
+- [ ] Need to generalize vector resizing.

 ## Long Term Goals